Logan Mann has been the head baseball coach at Southern Virginia University since the 2010 season.

 2010-Present—Head baseball coach; 87-65 career record; program's highest all-time winning percentage; led 2011 team to most wins in program history (30); second-place finish at 2011 USCAA Small College World Series (highest finish in program history);

-Dave Ramsey is head assistant and pitching coach for the Southern Virginia University baseball team.
+Tyler Cox is going into his second year as an assistant coach for the Southern Virginia University baseball program.

 Bobby Humphrey is an assistant baseball and catchers coach at Southern Virginia University.